Kovoun/React-Data-Filtering/README.md

-To start this project proccess some steps:
+To start this project, follow a few steps:

 1. Install and open the project in Visual Studio code